spatels/spplot/README.md

 ### `sp_theme()`

 1. `sp_theme()`: takes no arguments and is added to the ggplot chain after you have created a plot.
-It tries to follow the  typography and minimal design approach implement on my [website]() https://satya.patel.us)
+It tries to follow the  typography and minimal design approach implement on my [website](https://satya.patel.us).

 The function is simple and basic requiring additional argument in the  `theme` layer of the  ggplot chain as needed.
 The `theme` layer needs to come after the `sp_theme()` layer.
 Currently colors are not set by default and have to be manually set.
 However might add default colors in the future.